GoogleCloudPlatform/docker-credential-gcr/README.md

 ## Introduction

 `docker-credential-gcr` is [Google Container Registry](https://cloud.google.com/container-registry/)'s _standalone_, `gcloud` SDK-independent Docker credential helper.
-It allows for **Docker clients since v1.11** to easily make authenticated requests to GCR's repositories (gcr.io, eu.gcr.io, etc.).
+It allows for **v18.03+ Docker clients** to easily make authenticated requests to GCR's repositories (gcr.io, eu.gcr.io, etc.).

 **Note:** `docker-credential-gcr` is primarily intended for users wishing to authenticate with GCR in the **absence of `gcloud`**, though they are [not mutually exclusive](#gcr-credentials).
 For normal development setups, users are encouraged to use [`gcloud auth configure-docker`](https://cloud.google.com/sdk/gcloud/reference/auth/configure-docker), instead.